jjjake/internetarchive/docs/source/metadata.rst

   The Live Music Archive has very specific upload requirements.
   Please consult the `documentation <https://www.archive.org/about/faqs.php#Live_Music_Archive>`_ for the Live Music Archive prior to creating items for it.
 - ``image``: Items which predominantly consist of image files should receive a mediatype value of ``image``.
-  Currently these items will not available for browsing or online viewing in Internet Archive but they will require no additional changes when this mediatype receives additional support in the Archive.
+  Currently these items will not be available for browsing or online viewing in Internet Archive but they will require no additional changes when this mediatype receives additional support in the Archive.
 - ``movies``: All videos (television, features, shorts, etc.) should receive a mediatype value of ``movies``.
   These items will be displayed with an online video player.
 - ``software``: Items with a mediatype of ``software`` are accessible to browse via Internet Archive's `software collection <http://www.archive.org/details/software>`_.